 1. Begin the Day With a Thanksgiving Breakfast

-Dinner is the special meal on Thanksgiving, but why not put the turkey in the oven and begin the day with a special Thanksgiving breakfast - perhaps pumpkin pancakes with pecans and maple syrup?
-Then, follow breakfast with a family walk to connect with nature before the other guests and family arrive.
-This is likely to set a leisurely pace for a day that is busy and often stressful.
+Dinner is the star of the show on Thanksgiving, but why not put the turkey in the oven and begin the day with a special Thanksgiving breakfast?
+Choose fall-inspired pumpkin pancakes with pecans and maple syrup, or pumpkin spice oatmeal with cinnamon and sugar.
+Consider setting up a stellar Bloody Mary bar for the adults.
+Follow breakfast with a brisk family walk to connect with nature before guests and family start to arrive.
+This cluster of Thanksgiving morning traditions will set a leisurely pace for a day that is full and busy.

 2. Have a Thanksgiving Picnic

 Why not make it a new tradition to send everyone home with Thanksgiving leftovers?
 The guests make a plate and take a plate home.
-Have everyone bring, or you can provide, at least one container for guests to carry home another helping of dinner.
+Have everyone bring a to-go container, or you can provide at least one container for guests to carry home another helping of dinner.
 Everyone, including the host, will have something to be thankful for later.

 4. Have a Leftovers Party